Would your second stimulus check be bigger if it arrived before the end of 2020?

 Child dependents get more money: The most recent White House proposal would keep the same age restriction for children, but double the payout to $1,000.

-Your employment status changed: If you become unemployed this year or your wages dropped, that could lower your AGI, which is used to determine the payment.
+Your employment status changed: If you became unemployed this year or your wages dropped, that could lower your AGI, which is used to determine the payment.

-You got married: Depending on several variables including your spouse's filing status and new dependents, a change in marital status could result in a larger check.
+You got married: Depending on several variables that include your spouse's filing status and any new dependents, a change in marital status could result in a larger check.

 You now share custody of a child: If you meet specific qualifications, you and the child's other parent may both be entitled to claim extra stimulus money.